 The song you hear playing is "Adopt An Angel" written and performed by Craig Deanto.
 All Rights Reserved, Copyright 1999©

-I first met Craig Deanto in May of 1999 at a Missing Children's Conference in Washington, D.C.
-I had heard about Craig from various parents of abducted children who had been with him at the White House.
-Every year since 1998 he would honor their missing children by singing "Who Hears The Cries" with them.
+Each year from 1998 through 2001 Craig would honor left-behind parents of missing children by singing "Who Hears The Cries" with them at Candlelight vigils at the White House in Washington D.C.
 Craig felt moved to write another song about three little pink, yellow, and blue ribbons in January 1999.
 Thus the "Ribbons of Hope" ©1999 song and campaign were born.
 That was to be among many in a series of the most moving and heartfelt songs about divorce, abducted children, and custody that will ever be heard.
-I was fortunate to sit at the table where Craig was running the sound for the conference, as I needed somewhere to take notes for my mailing list, and reference for my websites.
-Though we did not have much time to converse during the conference, the breaks allowed us to get to know one another just a bit.
-I heard some of his songs at these times which he had on tape, and felt the emotions immediately, as well as the talent.
-On the last day, he traveled with us to the White House in preparation for the candlelight vigil that evening.
-What I had only heard on tape, was driven deep into my heart and soul as Craig walked amongst us, and sang his songs for the children.
 As the parents and supporters sang the choruses along with him, the tears began to flow as his words reached deep within them as well.
-Over the months since last year's event, Craig and I have become very close friends, often writing one another and speaking on the phone, organizing the plans for the next year's vigil, and sharing our hopes, fears, and desire to change a world saddened by child abduction and unfair custody judgments.
-It is with this sharing that I felt I could write to you, and tell you the story of this man, and what has given him this voice to so eloquently tell so many tales of pain and loss, as well as hope, through his music.
+Throughout the years of vigils, he shared hopes, fears, and a des to change a world saddened by child abduction and unfair custody judgments.
+It is with this sharing and what has given him this voice to so eloquently tell so many tales of pain and loss, as well as hope, through his music.

 Let me begin this story by sharing part of a letter that I got from Craig shortly after he had to send his children back from one of their visits........